 BUCHANAN ON GRAPE CULTURE, AND LONGWORTH ON THE STRAWBERRY.
-THIS day published, the Fifth Edition, Revised.
+THIS day published, the Fifth Edition, Revised THIS day published, the Fifth Edition, Revised.

 One volume 12mo, cloth, 63 cents.

-This volume should be in the hands of every cultivator of these delicious fruits, for it embodies, in a compact and available form, the experience of accomplished and practical Horticulturists on subjects which have come directly under their own observation for a long series of years.
-Of a former edition of "Buchanan on the Grape," we subjoin a few the Grape."-Farmer's and Planter's Encyclopedia.
+This volume should be in the hands of every cultivator of these delicious fruitr, for it embedies, in a compact and available form, the experience of accomplished and practical Horticulturists on subjects which have come directly under their own observation for a long series of years.
+Of a former edition of "Buchana on the Grape," we subjoin a few

 NOTICES OF THE PRESS.

-Mr. Downing, in his Horticulturist, says: "It deals more with facts, with actual experience and observation, and less with speculation, supposition, and belief, than anything on this topic that has yet appeared in the United States.
-In other words, a man may take it, and plant a vineyard, and raise grapes with success."
+Mr. Downing, in his Horticulturist, says: "It deals more with facts, with actual experience and observation, and leas with speculation, supposition, and belief, than suything on this topic that has yet appeared in the United States.
+In other words, a man may take it, and plant a vineyard, and raise grapes with

-"Furnishes, in a small space, a very great amount of instructive information relative to the culture of the Grape."-Farmer's and Planter's Encyclopedia.

-"Will be found to convey the most opportune and valuable instruction, to all interested in the subject."
+"Furnishes, in a small space, a very great amount of instructive information relative to the culture of the Grape."-Farmer's and Planter's Encyclopadia.
+"Will be found to convey the most opportune and valuable instruction to all interested in the subject."